sharife/goldenthread-v2/site/content/_index.md

       August 2: Palestinian storyteller Raeda Taha’s autobiographical play ***Where can I find someone like you, Ali?*** is an epic narrative that delves into the complexities of loss, grief, and the enduring impact of political conflict.

-      August 9: ***The Return*** by Hanna Eady and Edward Mast, portraying a fateful meeting between a Palestinian and an Israeli in an auto-body shop.
+      August 9: ***The Return*** by Hanna Eady and Edward Mast, portrays a fateful meeting between a Palestinian and an Israeli in an auto-body shop.
 Both of their lives will be forever changed by the realities that surround them.

       Red Poppy Art House